Prof. Dr. Sebastian Schuck

 Postgraduate professional career

-07/2013 - present - Independent group leader at Heidelberg University, Center for Molecular Biology
+07/2013 - 2021 - Independent group leader at Heidelberg University, Center for Molecular Biology

 09/2006 - 06/2013 - Postdoctoral fellow with Peter Walter at the University of California, San Francisco, USA